hlorenzi/customasm/README.md

 # customasm
-This is an assembler that takes custom instruction set definitions and uses them to assemble source files.
+This is an assembler that takes custom, user-defined instruction sets and uses them to assemble source files.
 This can be useful if you'd like to test out a new virtual machine's bytecode, or even if you're eager to write programs for that new processor architecture